 Annuity A method of repaying a loan where the cash payment remains constant over the life of the loan, but the proportion of interest reduces and the proportion of principal repayment increases over time.
 Repayment mortgages and personal loans tend to be repaid by the annuity method.
 Authorised limit The maximum amount of debt that a local authority may legally hold, set annually in advance by the authority itself.
 One of the Prudential Indicators .
 Bail-in A method of rescuing a failing financial institution by cancelling some of its deposits and bonds .
 Investors may suffer a haircut but may be given shares in the bank as part compensation.
 Bank Regulated firm that provides financial services to customers.
 But see also Bank of England .
 Bank of England The central bank of the UK, based in London, sometimes just called "the Bank".
 See also Monetary Policy Committee.
 Bank Rate The official interest rate set by the Monetary Policy Committee , and the rate of interest paid by the Bank of England on commercial bank deposits.
 Colloquially termed the "base rate".
 Bid A bid to buy a security at a certain price (the bid price), or a bid to borrow money at a certain interest rate (the bid rate).
 Bill A certificate of short-term debt issued by a company, government, or other institution, which is tradable on financial markets Bond A certificate of long-term debt issued by a company, government, or other institution, which is tradable on financial markets.
 Borrowing Usually refers to the stock of outstanding loans owed and bonds issued.
 Broker Regulated firm that matches either borrowers and lenders (a money broker) or buyers and sellers of securities (a stockbroker) with each other in order to facilitate transactions.
-Building society Building society Capital facilitate transactions.
-A mutual organisation that performs similar functions to a retail bank but is facilitate transactions.
-A mutual organisation that performs similar functions to a retail bank but is owned by its customers. facilitate transactions.
-A mutual organisation that performs similar functions to a retail bank but is owned by its customers.
-(1) Long-term, as in capital expenditure and capital receipt . facilitate transactions.
-A mutual organisation that performs similar functions to a retail bank but is owned by its customers.
-(1) Long-term, as in capital expenditure and capital receipt .
+Building society A mutual organisation that performs similar functions to a retail bank but is owned by its customers.
+Capital (1) Long-term, as in capital expenditure and capital receipt .
 (2) Principal, as in capital gain and capital value.
-(3) Investments in financial institutions that will absorb losses before senior Capital facilitate transactions.
-A mutual organisation that performs similar functions to a retail bank but is owned by its customers.
-(1) Long-term, as in capital expenditure and capital receipt .
-(2) Principal, as in capital gain and capital value.
 (3) Investments in financial institutions that will absorb losses before senior unsecured creditors .
-Expenditure on the acquisition, creation or enhancement of fixed assets that are expected to provide value for longer than one year, such as property and equipment, plus expenditure defined as capital in legislation such as the Capital Capital expenditure facilitate transactions.
-A mutual organisation that performs similar functions to a retail bank but is owned by its customers.
-(1) Long-term, as in capital expenditure and capital receipt .
-(2) Principal, as in capital gain and capital value.
-(3) Investments in financial institutions that will absorb losses before senior unsecured creditors .
-Expenditure on the acquisition, creation or enhancement of fixed assets that are expected to provide value for longer than one year, such as property and equipment, plus expenditure defined as capital in legislation such as the purchase of certain investments.
-Arranging and managing the cash required to finance capital expenditure , and
+Capital expenditure Expenditure on the acquisition, creation or enhancement of fixed assets that are expected to provide value for longer than one year, such as property and equipment, plus expenditure defined as capital in legislation such as the purchase of certain investments.
+Capital finance Arranging and managing the cash required to finance capital expenditure , and the associated accounting.
+Capital financing requirement (CFR) A local authority's underlying need to hold debt for capital purposes, representing the cumulative capital expenditure that has been incurred but not yet financed.
+The CFR increases with capital expenditure and decreases with capital finance and MRP .
+Capital markets The markets for long-term finance, including bonds and shares .
+See also money markets .